Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Tracey Joubert - Molson Coors Brewing Co.

 Yeah.
 Hi, Mark.
 So, yeah, just to recap on the CapEx, so this is not timing.
-We identified ways to achieve our cost savings and synergies and while spending less in our CapEx in our breweries and I mean, the IT space (46:09).
+We identified ways to achieve our cost savings and synergies and while spending less in our CapEx on both at our breweries and in the RT space (46:09).
 So, it is a reduction, a true reduction in 2017.

-In terms of tax rates, so, yeah, the underlying tax rates, there's a higher-end of what our previous guidance was.
+In terms of tax rates, so, yeah, the underlying tax rate is at the higher-end of what our previous guidance was.
 This is really relating to geography mix.
 A lot of our or most of our income comes from the U.S. at the higher tax rate.
 And then, also, we had some discrete items in 2016 and 2017.
 2016 was favorable and 2017 was negative, which did drive that.
 In terms of going forward, we will update our tax guidance next year.
 So, I'll leave that until then, Mark.

 Mark David Swartzberg - Stifel, Nicolaus & Co., Inc.

-Very helpful.
+Very, very helpful.
 Thanks, Tracey.

 Operator